iamantony/iamantony.github.io/_draft/my_dev_machine.md

 and additional components.
 Then installer will download all components and that's all.

-Start QtCreator (find it's shortcut in OS menu), check the settings and try to compile some simple project to check that all is working.
+Start QtCreator (find it's shortcut in OS menu), check the settings and try to compile some simple project to check that all is working fine.

 ### Install Boost